adamhb123/myNotifs/README.md

 RIT myCourses Desktop Notifications
 ## What does it do?
 Pushes myCourses notifications to your desktop.
+## Do you regret it?
+Yes.
+But also no. But yes.
+## Will you redo it?
+..........Maybe
 ## Setup and Run
 Install necessary python modules:
 ```bash